USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

     * Impacts of greenhouse gas pollutants
     * Congestion, noise, and safety costs

 The Effects Module generates: physical effects, cost effects, safety effects, benefits and social effects.
 In general, the cost effects and benefits output files build upon the physical effects output file in conjunction with several of the context input files.
-Those context input files are the cost factor and emission rate input files.
-For example, the benefits file would present CO2-related benefits as the CO2 cost factor (a social cost of carbon per metric ton value set in the input file) multiplied by the emission impacts of CO2 (or other GHG) calculated using physical effects.
+Those context input files are the cost factors, vehicle emission rate inputs and upstream emission source data files.
+For example, the benefits file would present CO2-related benefits as the CO2 cost factor (a social cost of GHG per metric ton value set in the input file) multiplied by the emission impacts of CO2 (or other GHG) calculated using physical effects.
 Similarly, fuel costs would be calculated as fuel prices (dollars/gallon as provided in the input file) multiplied by gallons consumed as presented in the physical effects file.

 One attribute appears in both the cost effects and the benefits files.
-That attribute is the drive value which is the economic value of the increased owner/operator surplus provided by added driving and is estimated as one half of the product of the decline in vehicle operating costs per vehicle-mile and the resulting increase in the annual number of miles driven via the rebound effect, plus the cost of driving those round miles.
+That attribute is the drive value which is the economic value of the increased owner/operator surplus provided by added driving and is estimated as one half of the product of the decline in vehicle operating costs per vehicle-mile and the resulting increase in the annual number of miles driven via the rebound effect, plus the cost of driving those rebound miles.
 Since the drive value is calculated using a change in operating costs, the new operating costs must be compared to another operating cost.
 Drive value is calculated as a cost and presented in the cost effects file as the drive surplus plus the fuel costs associated with driving any rebound miles.
-Drive value is then calculated as a benefit by calculating the the drive value cost in an action scenario relative to the no-action scenario.
+Drive value is then calculated as a benefit by calculating the drive value cost in an action scenario relative to the no-action scenario.
 If the drive value cost is greater in the action scenario, a positive drive value benefit will be the result while a lower drive value cost in the action scenario would represent a negative benefit, or disbenefit.

 Importantly, the cost factor inputs (as OMEGA calls them) have been generated using several discount rates.
 The values calculated using each of the different discount rates should not be added to one another.
 In other words, PM costs calculated using a 3 percent discount rate and a 7 percent discount rate should never be added together.
 Similarly, climate costs calculated using a 3 percent discount rate and a 2.5 percent discount rate should never be added.
 This does not necessarily hold true when adding criteria air pollutant costs and climate costs when it is acceptable to add costs using different discount rates.
 Lastly, when discounting future values, the same discount rate must be used as was used in generating the cost factors.

 The default effects files are annual summary results by calendar year, regulatory class and fuel type.
 If desired, vehicle-level output files can be selected via the runtime_options.csv file that controls the effects.
 The vehicle-level output files can be very large depending on the number of vehicles, length of vehicle life and number of calendar years included in the run.
-Files can be saved in a compressed 'parquet' format for use with Python's pandas library to minimize file sizes.
+Files can be saved in a compressed 'parquet' format for use with Python's pandas library to minimize file sizes, however, the parquet format is available only when running via OMEGA code and not when running via an executable bundle.

 Physical Effects Calculations
 -----------------------------